dragon7-fc/misc/algorithm/LeetCode/[Easy] 532. K-diff Pairs in an Array.md

 532. K-diff Pairs in an Array

-Given an array of integers and an integer k, you need to find the number of unique k-diff pairs in the array.
-Here a k-diff pair is defined as an integer pair (i, j), where i and j are both numbers in the array and their absolute difference is k.
+Given an array of integers and an integer `k`, you need to find the number of unique `k`-diff pairs in the array.
+Here a `k`-diff pair is defined as an integer pair (i, j), where i and j are both numbers in the array and their absolute difference is `k`.

 **Example 1:**
 ```